About Loughborough Judo Club

 About the Amateur Judo Association

-As an Association we organise a large number of events such as championships, gradings, training sessions and International trips for players of all ages and abilities.
+As an Association, we organise a large number of events such as championships, gradings, training sessions and international trips for players of all ages and abilities.

 You can find out more about the AJA at their website.